 Under California whistleblowing law, it is illegal for an employer to fire an employee for whistleblowing.
 California whistleblower protection law prohibits employers from retaliating against workers who report unlawful acts or refuse to participate in activities that infringe on laws and regulations.

 If you lose your job for being a whistleblower, you may be entitled to compensation for damages.
 Contact the wrongful termination lawyers at Limonjyan Law Group to learn how much you can get for your damages.

 Is It Against California Wrongful Termination Laws If My Employer Fired Me for Rejecting Sexual Advances?

 Yes.
 California wrongful termination laws make it illegal to fire employees because they refuse to engage in sexual activities.
 If your employer fired you for rejecting their sexual advances, you could sue them for sexual harassment, and they could face serious consequences.

-If you believe you have been wrongfully fired in Los Angeles, you should contact an employment lawyer to discuss your legal options.
+If you believe you have been wrongfully fired, you should contact an employment lawyer to discuss your legal options.